With Penny Follows

 This course is intended for beginner/improver/intermediate dressmakers.
 You should be able to thread a machine and know how to use it.
 If you have one, please bring your own machine.

-Taking place on consecutive Thursdays, this class will teach you
+This class will teach you

 – How to measure yourself and decide on the size to make